Jonny Margetts: Scunthorpe United

 After scoring five goals in seven matches for Lincoln, Margetts signed for League One club Scunthorpe United on 31 August 2016 on a two-year contract for an undisclosed fee.
 He scored his first goal for Scunthorpe on his debut in an EFL Trophy tie against Shrewsbury Town on 4 October 2016.
 A loan move to Crewe Alexandra fell through in early February 2017.
 On 1 March 2017, Margetts rejoined Lincoln City on loan until the end of 2016–17.

 Boston United

 On 2 July 2018 Margetts joined Boston United.

 On 23 October 2018 he returned to Gainsborough Trinity on loan for three months.
 He returned to Boston United in mid January 2019, but was loaned out again on 30 January, this time to Matlock Town for one month.
 In the beginning of March 2019, Margetts joined the same club on loan once again, this time until the end of the season.

 Frickley Athletic

 After a short spell at Tadcaster Albion, Margetts joined Frickley Athletic in September 2019.
 He was made club captain in July 2020.

 In May 2021, Margetts announced that he was leaving the club.

+Return to Matlock Town

+In May 2023, Margetts returned to Northern Premier League club Matlock Town following a prolific title-winning season with Stamford.

+King's Lynn Town

+On 19 January 2024, he left Matlock Town, after an impressive season, and joined National League North side King's Lynn Town.
+He started the next day against Hereford in a league match that ended 2-2.

+Return to Gainsborough Trinity

+On 16 May 2025, Margetts returned to Northern Premier League Premier Division side Gainsborough Trinity.